< Blog |

 Scammers use your mobile numbers to send fake texts to you, which seem real from an authentic organization.
 Moreover, these people can also contact you via email or other social media platforms, to make you trust that their texts are real and not a scam.
 To stay safe from text mail scams, use email verification to identify if the email you receive is authentic or not.

-These scams are difficult to call a scam because these scammers pretend to be from your friends, your family, and ask you for personal details.
+These scams are difficult to call a scam because scammers pretend to be your friends your family, and ask you for personal details.
 You trust them because you think there’s someone from the knowns.
-Always be careful and never tell your details to anyone over email, text, or call.
+Never share your details with anyone online or via text.
+Call or email.

 That said, according to Data Prot, scams and fraud account for just 2.5% of total spam emails; statistics on phishing reveal that a substantial 73% of these instances involve identity theft.
 If an email appears suspicious, you can do a reverse email lookup on a reliable people lookup site and find out about the sender behind it.